How is the Spanish professional soccer organized?

 Spain: the second most important soccer market worldwide

-Home to the first and second most valuable soccer club brands worldwide —Real Madrid and Barcelona— La Liga ranks among the top five men’s soccer leagues, which are also known as the ‘Big Five’.
-In 2021, the Spanish league was the second most valuable soccer brand on the continent, which in turn constituted the world’s largest soccer market, with a size above 25 billion euros.Spain’s place among the major soccer arenas in the world has been gained throughout the years of successes at club level.
+Home to the first and second most valuable soccer club brands worldwide – Real Madrid and FC Barcelona – La Liga ranks among the top five men’s soccer leagues, which are also known as the ‘Big Five’.
+In 2022, the Spanish league was the second most valuable soccer brand in Europe, which in turn constituted the world’s largest soccer market, with a size close to 28 billion euros.Spain’s place among the major soccer arenas in the world has been gained throughout the years of successes at club level.
 For instance, in both the history of the UEFA Champions League and the UEFA Europa League, the rankings of titles are led by clubs from that country.
 In the case of FIFA World Cups, the Spanish men’s national soccer team managed to win its first and, so far, only title in 2010.
-This made Spain one of only eight nations to have ever won the world title, sharing the last position with England until the team try its hand again at the next World Cup in Qatar in 2022.
+This made Spain one of only eight nations to have ever won the world title, sharing the last position with England until the team try its hand again at the next World Cup.